 division of responsibilities between CMU and the site at which pre-service

 students receive classroom experience within a K-12 system.
-Now referred to as a Clinical Experience.
+Student teaching experiences are now classified as a Clinical Experience.

 Study Abroad - An international agreement detailing the conditions under which Central Michigan University students may receive academic experience in another country.
 An international internship affiliation agreement must be used to secure an international study abroad work arrangement.